Llinsco692/ramen-rating-app/README.md

    - Ramen name
    - Restaurant where you tried it
    - Select an image that best represents the style
-   - Your rating (1-5 stars)
+   - Your rating is between (1-5 stars)
    - Any comments or notes about your experience

 2. Click "Add Ramen" to save to your collection

 ### Viewing Your Collection

-- All your ramen entries are displayed in a visually appealing grid
+- All  ramen entries are displayed in a visually appealing grid
 - Click on any ramen card to view its full details

 ### Managing Entries